broadinstitute/viral-ngs/docs/description.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The assembly pipeline begins by depleting paired-end reads from each
-sample of human and other contaminants using BMTAGGER (Kirill
+sample of human and other contaminants using BMTAGGER_ and BLASTN,
-Rotmistrovsky, Richa Agarwala, BMTagger: Best Match Tagger for removing
-human reads from metagenomics datasets, 2011 - ncbi.nih.gov)
-and BLASTN,
 and removing PCR duplicates using M-Vicuna.

 Taxonomic selection